requirejs/element/README.md

 Maybe not all HTML cases in the future will be able to use modules, and that some of the decisions in the web component stack, like the ones around HTML Imports, are there for those cases.
 I wanted to show how a modular approach can streamline some decisions and allow custom elements to be reusable in more ways, in particular by package managers.
 This fits well with the encapsulation goals of custom elements.

-I also want to be sure that decisions for the web component stack do not harm modular use.

-Related, but separately: I am very wary of anyone advocating HTML Imports for loading scripts.
-There is the script tag for path-based script loading, and the ES Module Loader API for anything else (or an AMD module loader in the meantime).

 ## Comparison with Polymer and X-Tags

 Both [Polymer](http://www.polymer-project.org/) and [X-Tags](http://x-tags.org/) provide extras on top of the base capabilities being specified.
 While those things may be nice, and some are to feel out what might need to be standardized later, it gets hard to figure out what is custom and what is not, or to only take the custom parts that an app may use.